syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 # Restriction

-The value for `UpDown` can be specified by the Value property.
+The value for `UpDown` can be specified using the Value property.

 ## Value

-You can change the value of [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control using [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Value.html) property.
+You can get the current value or change the it using  [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Value.html) property of [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
 A value can be set for the UpDown control as shown in the following code example.

 {% tabs %}